 So, how do you know which STEM degree is right for you?
 It is important to understand the difference between computer science (CS) and information technology (IT), which are two majors that provide you with the knowledge and skills to achieve success in the technology field.

 Computer science is a broad field that focuses on understanding and using algorithmic and mathematical processes that are applied to computer systems.
 Artificial intelligence, software engineering, programming language theory, computer engineering, computer security and computer graphics are all subfields within computer science.

-Computer science majors may be referred to as software engineers.
-They play a part in the first phase of computer software development by designing tools like software, operating systems and databases for end users and IT professionals.
+Computer science majors may work in a variety of fields, such as software engineering, research and development, scientific computing and software development.
+Computer scientists design and develop software for end users, embedded systems, and IT professionals.
 In addition, they work with computer architectures and operating systems, and are passionate about writing computer programs.

-Information technology majors learn to use computers to solve human and business problems.
+Information technology majors learn to identify, create, build and configure complex computing systems and platforms to solve human and business problems.
 For example, they learn to keep a business’ technology up-to-date so they can be efficient in their practice.
-They also learn to manipulate technical information to meet business requirements.

-While computer science and information technology majors both possess extensive knowledge about technology, they differ in their career paths.
-Computer science professionals create computer programs, and IT professionals implement these programs and apply them to businesses.
+The primary difference is that computer science professionals use mathematics to develop and improve computer programs.
+IT professionals install, implement, and maintain these programs and apply them to businesses.
 Computer science professionals use skills in mathematics and theories to make information technology possible, and IT professionals use skills to communicate with businesses to meet their needs through technology.

 The future is promising for both computer science and IT professionals.
 As technology is continuously becoming more integrated into society, exciting opportunities arise for those who seek a STEM degree.